TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Complementary Materials

 For direction perturbation, a small-size and high-probability dominant sector is desirable for more accurate perturbation.
-However, these two properties are generally conflicting with each other: a smaller dominant sector typically has a lower probability. \ We will show that \oursd achieves a better trade-off between the size and probability of the dominant sector compared to the strawman approach with any $k$ value.
+However, these two properties are generally conflicting with each other due to the LDP constraint: a smaller dominant sector typically has a lower probability. \ We will show that \oursd achieves a better trade-off between the size and probability of the dominant sector compared to the strawman approach with any $k$ value.
 Figure~\ref{fig:strawman_vs_oursd} shows two exemplary quantitative comparisons between them.

-\textbf{Small $\varepsilon$ region.} In this case, the dominant sector of \oursd is larger than the strawman approach, but the probability of the dominant sector is significantly higher, especially when $k$ is large.
+\textbf{Small $\varepsilon$ region.} In this case, the dominant sector of \oursd (red solid line) is larger than the strawman approach, but the probability of the dominant sector (black solid line) is significantly higher, especially when $k$ is large.
+This indicates that, although the dominant sector of \oursd is larger in this region, it is sampled with a higher probability.

 \textbf{Large $\varepsilon$ region.} In such cases, the dominant sector of \oursd is significantly smaller than the strawman approach, while maintaining almost the same probability as the strawman approach.